ASLeonard/pangenome_summer_school/Practicals.md

 ```

 which will tell us how many SVs are found across different samples.
+Looking at regions where there is less agreement between the different variant sets may be useful to identify problematic regions in the graph, **or** regions where linear reference alignments of even long reads fail!

 We can then run the following python code to make an UpSet plot.
 ```python